Ninzalo/tmux-style/README.md

 set -g status-left "" # Clear status-left

-# Define a custom widget
+# Define a 'custom' widget parameters
 set -g @tms-custom-p1-value "▜" # Set "▜" as a value in the 1st part of 'custom' widget set -g @tms-custom-p1-fg "#ffffff" # Set white as foreground color in the 1st part of 'custom' widget set -g @tms-custom-p1-bg "#{E:@tms-thm-bg}" # Set @tms-thm-bg as background color in the 1st part of 'custom' widget